Energy and carbon

 Our targets

 Kingston University recognises that human-induced climate change is one of the world's greatest threats.
-Our day-to-day operations as a University cause the release of carbon emissions and other Greenhouse Gases, and we recognise that we have a duty to reduce these where possible.
+Our day-to-day operations as a University cause the release of carbon emissions and other Greenhouse Gases, we have a duty to reduce these where possible.

-Therefore, Kingston University has committed to an ambitious target to achieve net zero carbon emissions for scope 1 and 2 by the end of the academic year 2038/2039 and scope 3 carbon emissions by 2050/2051.
+Therefore, Kingston University has committed to an ambitious target to achieve net zero carbon emissions for Scope 1 and Scope 2 by the end of the academic year 2038/2039 and Scope 3 carbon emissions by 2050/2051.
 The University is working hard to reduce its emissions associated with all of its operations through a variety of methods, from the procurement of renewable energy, installing energy efficiency technology, improving the control and use of building systems and utilising low and zero-carbon technologies.

 Our progress